 Graduate Minor in Communicating Science

-Beginning in Fall 2017, IU graduate students in the biomedical sciences and health professions are able to pursue a graduate minor in Communicating Science.
+IU graduate students in the biomedical sciences and health professions can pursue a graduate minor in Communicating Science.
 The minor is a partnership with the IU School of Liberal Arts at IUPUI.

 Presentations and Program Research

 - Making Science Make Sense (IUPUI Research Day, 2015)